stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CRYP/CRYP_AESmodes/readme.txt

 @par Example Description

-This example provides a short description of how to use the CRYPTO peripheral to encrypt and decrypt data using AES in chaining modes (ECB, CBC, CTR) and all key sizes (128, 192, 256) Algorithm.
+This example shows how to use the CRYPTO peripheral to encrypt and decrypt data using AES in chaining modes (ECB, CBC, CTR) and all key sizes (128, 192, 256) Algorithm.

 For this example, a firmware is used to interface with the Crypto peripheral in polling mode.